 In the rural Ashanti region of Ghana, women typically don’t have access to a nutrient-rich diet or prenatal supplements needed to support a healthy pregnancy.
 Kirk Humanitarian, in partnership with Americares and Women’s Health to Wealth, is changing that.
-Since 2002 Kirk Humanitarian has been donating multiple micronutrient supplements (MMS) to this region, reaching more than 27,000 pregnant women a year to strengthen women’s and infant’s health.
+Since 2002 Kirk Humanitarian has been donating United Nations International Multiple Micronutrient Antenatal Preparation Multiple Micronutrient Supplements (UNIMMAP MMS) to this region, reaching more than 27,000 pregnant women a year to strengthen women’s and infant’s health.

-Women’s Health to Wealth distributes Kirk Humanitarian’s MMS to more than 100 hospitals, community health centers, clinics, and other health facilities in the region, and they ensure staff are properly trained to disseminate the supplements.
+Women’s Health to Wealth distributes Kirk Humanitarian’s UNIMMAP MMS produced in partnership with CPC to more than 100 hospitals, community health centers, clinics, maternity homes, and other health facilities in the region, and they ensure staff are properly trained to disseminate the supplements.